Definition of zeta potential analyzer

-Zeta potential analyzers is an analytical device for characterizing zeta potential as a property of interfacial layer in liquid particulates (dispersions, emulsions) and porous bodies.
+Zeta potential analyzers is an analytical device for characterizing zeta potential, which is a property of interfacial layer in liquid particulates (dispersions, emulsions) and porous bodies.
 There is International Standard ISO 13099, Parts 1,2 and 3: 2012 “Colloidal systems – Methods for Zeta potential determination”: describing the main principles underlying functioning of such devices.
 Zeta potential is not directly measurable parameter.
-It should be calculated from other experimentally measurable properties of the system using appropriate theory.
-There is no Zeta Potential analyzer that would be capable of working with all possible liquid based heterogeneous systems.
-All of them have limitation.
+Therefore, it should be calculated from other experimentally measurable properties of the system using an appropriate theory.
+Obviously, there is no Zeta Potential analyzer that would be capable of working with all possible liquid based heterogeneous systems.
+Unfortunately, all of them have limitations.
 It might be quite challenging to find an optimum device for particular application.
 Here we present some brief classification of these devices pointing out some obvious restrictions.

 All these devices must have means for moving liquid relative to the solid surface for disturbing double layer (1) and also means for monitoring generated signals (2).

-Instrument relying on mechanical pressure field are suitable for both, particulate systems and porous bodies.
-In the case of particulates a high frequency ultrasound (MHz range) is used for moving particles relative to the liquid.
+Instrument relying on mechanical stress for disturbing DL are suitable for both, particulate systems and porous bodies.
+In the case of particulates, a high frequency ultrasound (MHz range) causes particles motion relative to the liquid.
 This is so-called Colloid Vibration Current effect (CVI).
-In the case of porous material the pressure gradient of ultrasound wave moves liquid relative to the porous matrix, which generates Streaming current in non-isochoric mode.
-This effect is also known as Seismoelectric effect.
-These instruments can be used only with concentrated systems.
-There are several USA Patents (see below [1-3]) describing such instruments.
+Instead, in the case of porous material, the pressure gradient of ultrasound wave moves liquid relative to the porous matrix.
+Consequently, this motion generates Streaming Current, which is also known as a known as Seismoelectric effect in non-isochoric mode.
+These instruments work only with concentrated systems.
+There is an approximate threshold between diluted and concentrated system when volume fraction of particles is approximately 1 % vl.
+There are several USA Patents describing such instruments.